itmgithub/Unagi/README.md

 - One click forwarding of an email
 - (Optionally) move reported email to trash-folder
 - Multi-language
-- Supports both outlook as-well as an SMTP server to forward the emails.
+- Supports both Outlook as-well as a SMTP server to forward the emails.

 ## Status
 Unagi is still in early testing.
 First results have been proven reliable but I would still consider this beta at-best due to its limited testing scenario’s